achingbrain/munitorum/README.md

 #### Imperial Militia

 - Imperial Militia Gorgon has One Shot special rule - is that the same as the Single Shot rule?
-- Imperial Militia Infantry Squad only has Heavy Transport upgrade option but command and grenedier squads also have Transport option
+- Imperial Militia Infantry Squad seems to be missing the 'Transport' upgrade - it only has the 'Heavy Transport' upgrade but command and grenadier squads also have 'Transport' option
 - How many upgrades can Imperial Militia units take?
-- Do extra Militia Auxiliary units added via the 'Militia Auxiliary' upgrade have to have the same weapons as the other Militia Auxiliary units in the Militia Infantry Squad?
+- Do extra Militia Auxiliary units added via the 'Militia Auxiliary' upgrade have to have the same weapons as the other Militia Auxiliary units in the Militia Infantry Squad (eg. rifles or pistols/cc weapons)?
 - Imperial Militia Arvus Lighters have the Planetfall special rule but no spacecraft in the list have any transport capacity
 - Auxilia Malcador has 2xLascannon which are AT5+, Auxilia Malcador Annihalator has 2xLascannon which are AT4+
 - Fellblade demolisher cannon has no Small Arms profile, Auxillia Malcador Annihalator and Vindicator ones do